 - 20.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
-All such concerns should be reported to the Headteacher, unless the complaint is about the Headteacher, in which case concern should be reported to the Trust's CEO. - 20.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 20.3 The school's whistleblowing code allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.
+All such concerns should be reported to the Headteacher, unless the complaint is about the Headteacher, in which case concern should be reported to the Trust's CEO. - 20.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 20.3 The school's whistleblowing code (which can be found on SharePoint) allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.

-21 Staff and LGB Governor/Board Foundation Director training
+21 Staff, volunteers and LGB Governor/Board Foundation Director training

-- 21.1 Our staff receive appropriate safeguarding and child protection training which is regularly updated.
-In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 21.2 New staff, volunteers receive a briefing during their induction which covers this Safeguarding and Child Protection policy and our staff behaviour policy, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 21.3 Our Board Foundation Directors and local governing body receive appropriate safeguarding and child protection (including online) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+21.1 Our staff receive appropriate and regular safeguarding and child protection training, including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils.

+- 21.2 New staff and volunteers receive a comprehensive safeguarding briefing, including online safety and children absent or missing from education during their induction which covers this Safeguarding and Child Protection policy and our staff code of conduct, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 21.3 Our Board Directors and local governing body receive appropriate mandatory safeguarding and child protection training, including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
 This training is updated at least annually. - 21.4 Our LGB Safeguarding Governor receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high-quality safeguarding across the trust.